X

 | Phase 4 | 5 mg → stop | 1–2 weeks |

-This combination is alarmingly common: patients take citalopram daily — and reach for an ibuprofen tablet from the medicine cabinet for headaches, back pain, or joint pain.
-Without knowing they are taking on a massive bleeding risk. brite's interaction check detects this combination automatically.
+This combination is alarmingly common: patients take citalopram daily – and reach for the ibuprofen tablet from the medicine cabinet for headaches, back pain, or joint pain.
+Without knowing that they are taking on a massive bleeding risk.
+The brite interaction check detects this combination automatically.

 | Painkiller | Risk with citalopram | Recommendation |